| Kevin Braddock: You wrote a piece for Vogue a while back…. Geoff Dyer: [British Vogue’s Features editor] Jo Craven

 a lot during those years.
 I liked that idea of these two poets

 who happened to come from the same place as the Dyers did.
+You often make mention if your ‘non-career’;

+yet the non-career is actually a very successful career.
 I’d really have to give quite a lengthy explanation of this

 with a lot of historical context.
 The crucial thing is that I left